jpbruyere/Crow/README.md

 GOLib
 =====

-Graphic Object Library: custom widget library for OpenTK.
+Graphic Object Library: custom widget library c# version.

-Lightweight Widget toolkit for OpenTK using Mono.Cairo as backend.

-Due to OpenTK experimental support for kms, I decided to use the OpenTK window as base container for applications.

-Layouting is still a bit consuming, I'm working on simplification.
+- Use OpenTK as top container for device abstraction layer
+- Curent drawing routines use Mono.Cairo

+RoadMap:

+    - Implement Vertical and Horizontal layouting queue instead of testing the whole object tree during layout.
+    - Implement GL textures backend, as in the c++ version
+    - Validate complete drm rendering stack (OpenTK, and Cairo already have experimental support for drm stack)